 Geoprocessing tools are stored in toolboxes .
 Tools in a toolbox can be placed in a toolset, which is like a folder inside a toolbox.
 Like tools, a toolbox can be a system or custom toolbox.

 System toolboxes are built by Esri and included in ArcGIS products.
 They reside in the ArcGIS installation directory and can be found in the Geoprocessing pane under Toolboxes.

 Custom toolboxes are created by you, someone in your organization, or the user community.
 They can reside in any folder or geodatabase.
-You can view custom toolboxes in the Project pane by browsing to the folder or geodatabase.
+You can view custom toolboxes in the Catalog pane by browsing to the folder or geodatabase.

 When you open a geoprocessing tool, the tool dialog is displayed in the Geoprocessing pane where you can enter parameters and run the tool.
 A tool can have few or many options or parameters.
 Each parameter is presented with a control for such tasks as selecting datasets, typing a number, or picking from a choice list.

 Each of these parameters has help which you can view by hovering over the information icon next to the parameter.

 When you use a geoprocessing tool, the values you have specified for each of the parameters is checked to make sure it is valid, and warnings or errors will be raised if there are problems.
 This process is called validation.Learn more about running geoprocessing tools

 The Geoprocessing pane is where you find and run geoprocessing tools.
 It is a dockable pane that you can pin to any location in the application, float, or pull to another display.
 The best way to find the right geoprocessing tool for your task is by searching in the Geoprocessing pane in the Find Tools search box.
 The Geoprocessing pane also displays:

 - tools that you have added to your Favorites,